resonatecoop/stream/README.md

 Quick-n-dirty instructions to get the player up and running on your computer using http and pointing to the existing production API (see [API](#api) to learn more about the API).
 Assumes the latest version of [node.js](https://nodejs.org/).

-_Stuck or curious about the roadmap?
-Ask for help in the [forum](https://community.resonate.is/t/development-team/1724)_.
+_Stuck?
+Make an issue on Github!
+Curious about the roadmap?
+Ask in the [forum](https://community.resonate.is/t/development-team/1724)_.

 Clone the repo and `cd` into it: